Raspberry Swirl

-"Raspberry Swirl" is a song written and performed by Tori Amos.
-It was released as the second single from her 1998 album From the Choirgirl Hotel in Germany and Australia, and as the third and final single in North America and the UK.
+"Raspberry Swirl" is a song written and performed by American singer-songwriter and pianist Tori Amos.
+It was released as the second single from her fourth studio album From the Choirgirl Hotel (1998) in Germany and Australia, and as the third and final single in North America and the UK.
 In the United States it was released as a double A-side single with "Cruel", off the same album.
 In Germany, Australia and the UK it was released as its own single.
 Two variations of an identical 12" vinyl promotional release were issued in the U.K.

 "Raspberry Swirl" was Amos's first single to be nominated for a Grammy Award, being nominated for Best Female Rock Vocal Performance in 1999.

 About

 "Raspberry Swirl" is about Amos' past relationship with a female friend and was written in response to the men in her relationships.

 In some of my relationships with a few of my women friends, I play a certain role.
 Heh, this is really getting in...I know, I hope my father's not watching this.
 He just doesn't know what to do.
 The straight-jacket's coming.
 But you know I always told my dad – you know, gays, lesbians, he just has to get used to it.
 One of the nieces and nephews is gonna be one, he's just gotta get ready.
 So what I said was ah to Beenie, who's the love of my life.
 My husband understands this, that we're married.
 We're absolutely married.
 And I adore her with all my heart.
 And she's dated some idiots.
 And I hope you're watching.
 I want you to know what I think of you and in another life, I'll absolutely kick your ass.
 And I'm going to kick it right now actually, because this is for her and I'm in love with her.
 So everybody, off your asses!